Correct Food Combining Principles

 HOW TO AVOID INDIGESTION & ACIDOSIS

-If we desire optimum athletic or non-athletic physiological health, power, strength and endurance, we must fully embrace the importance of maintaining a proper "acid alkaline balance" in relation to the acid alkaline theory of eating acid alkaline foods according to proper food combining principles so that we will possess millions of healthy body cells that are full of energy for optimum physiological and biological function of our body.
+If we desire optimum physiological health, power, strength and endurance, we must fully embrace the importance of maintaining a proper "acid alkaline balance" in relation to the acid alkaline theory of eating acid alkaline foods, according to proper food combining principles.
+This way we can possess millions of healthy body cells that are full of energy for optimum physiological and biological function of our body.

-We must avoid at all costs acid-forming diets that will lead to indigestion and acidosis.
-They will eventually rob us of our cellular energy required to attain the ultimate health, power, strength, and endurance that our body is capable of possessing.
+We must avoid acid-forming diets that will lead to indigestion and acidosis.
+They will rob us of our cellular energy required to attain the ultimate health, power, strength, and endurance that our body is capable of possessing.

 It is not what we eat but what we digest and assimilate that adds to our health, strength and usefulness.

 An unhampered or unimpeded digestion may be guaranteed only to the extent to which we guard our stomachs against food combinations and mental and physical conditions which disturb and impair digestion.
 A stomach that is reeking with decomposition will not supply to the body the "calories" and "vitamins" originally contained in the food eaten.
 Following Proper Food Combining Rules will allow you to make excellent Food Combining Recipes that would constitute a very healthy Food Combining Diet.
 AFood Combining Chartis available for easy referencing.

 1. Never eat carbohydrate foods and acid foods at the same meal.

 Do not eat bread, potatoes, peas, beans, bananas, dates, or other carbohydrates with lemons, limes, oranges, grapefruits, pineapples, tomatoes or other sour fruit.